The National Hotel

 While traveling on the circuit, decent lodging for attorneys was a hit-or-miss proposition.
-Some hotels had just one private room, which the judge usually claimed, and open rooms, where everyone else slept.
-Also called taverns, locals would gather to learn of the latest news and fashions from the travelers.
+Some hotels had just one private room, which the judge usually claimed, and open rooms, where everyone else

 Marker series.
 This marker is included in the Looking for Lincoln marker series.

 Location.
 40° 28.717′ N, 88° 59.65′ W. Marker is in Bloomington, Illinois, in McLean County.
 Marker is on West Front Street.
 Touch for map.
 Between Center & Main Streets.
 Marker is in this post office area: Bloomington IL 61701, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Rounds Block (within shouting distance of this marker); Miller-Davis Buildings (within shouting distance of this marker); Miller-Davis Building (within shouting distance of this marker); Asahel Gridley's Bank (within shouting distance of this marker); The Phoenix Block (about 400 feet away, measured in a direct line); Center Street Site (about 400 feet away); Major's Hall (about 400 feet away); The Lost Speech (about 400 feet away).
 Touch for a list and map of all markers in Bloomington.